todogroup/osposurvey/2019/questions.md

 * I don’t know
 * Other (please specify)

-30. If yes, please provide one or two specific examples.
-* Example 1
-* Example 2

 31. How many open source projects does your company maintain?
 * 0